Vampire/javacord.github.io/_wiki/basic-tutorials/listener-introduction.md

 ## Object listeners

 Another cool feature is the ability to attach listeners directly to objects.
-An example where this can be useful is for example reacting to reactions.
-The following code would for example delete the message, if someone adds a :thumbsdown: reaction.
+An example where this can be useful is, for example, reacting to reactions.
+The following code would delete the message if someone adds a :thumbsdown: reaction.

 ```java
 message.addReactionAddListener(event -> {